stepzen-dev/snippets/tests/README.md

    export STEPZEN_ENDPOINT=https://YOUR_ACCOUNT.stepzen.net/test/snippets/graphql
    ```

-You can also set this environment variable in a `.env` file in the root of the snippets repo.
+You can also set this environment variable in a `.env` file in the `tests` folder.
 By copying the `.env.example` file.

 Must be logged into your StepZen account (matching `YOUR_ACCOUNT` in `STEPZEN_ENDPOINT`)
 ```